olivierfriard/some_info/verify wav.md

 **verify_wav**

-Verify all wav in directory with readWave function of the tuneR package
+Verify all the wav files in directory with readWave function of the tuneR package

 ```
 Options: